Marcosmgs/soulandsurf/README.md

 ### Unfixed Bugs

-No bugs were found, but reduce the payload size of the image would improve considerable the page as large network payloads cost users real money and are highly correlated with long load times.
+No bugs were found, but a reduction of the payload size of the image would improve considerable the page as large network payloads cost users real money and are highly correlated with long load times.

 ## Deployment